Raghunandan Rao: Early life and education

-Rao was born at Siddipet to M. Bhagavantha Rao.
+Rao was born at Siddipet to M. Bhagavantha Rao in Velama caste.
 He earned a B.Sc. degree at Siddipet Degree College, completed a L.L.B. degree at Osmania University, Hyderabad, a B.Ed. degree from Karnataka University, and a post-graduate diploma in human rights from Central University of Hyderabad.

 After completing his education, Rao relocated from Siddipet to Patancheru, an industrial area, in 1991 and joined a reputed Telugu daily newspaper Eenadu as a news contributor for five years.
 He subsequently, enrolled as an advocate in the bar association of the High Court of Andhra Pradesh.

 Professional career

 He started his career as a lawyer.
 He is well known for handling Hyderabad MP Asaduddin Owaisi's bail petition.

 Political career

 Rao started his political career as a Telangana Rashtra Samithi member.
 He was with Telangana Rashtra Samithi from 27 April 2001.
 He is the politburo member and Medak district convenor.
 On 14 May 2013 he was suspended from the Telangana Rashtra Samithi party on allegations of meeting with Telugu Desam Party president N. Chandrababu Naidu which he actively denied.
-Subsequently, he joined BJP and contested the Legislative Assembly elections from Dubbak constituency of Telangana state in the year 2014.
+Subsequently, he joined in Congress But resigned to party within few days and joined BJP then contested the Legislative Assembly elections from Dubbak constituency of Telangana state in the year 2014.
 He is state party secretary and MLA of Bharatiya Janata Party in Telangana.
 Currently he is Member of Legislative Assembly in Telangana Dubbak in 2020 by-poll election by a margin of 1,074 votes, after death of Solipeta Ramalinga Reddy.